ontodev/robot/docs/filter.md

 The `filter` command allows you to create a new ontology from a source ontology by copying only the selected axioms.
 The `remove` command is the opposite of `filter`, allowing you to remove selected axioms. `filter` accepts the same options as `remove` and processes them in the same order.
 See [`remove`](/remove) for details on configuring the options.

 By default, `filter` will include all axioms from the input ontology that contain *one or more* entities from the specified set.
-To be more strict and only include axioms in which *all* entities in the axiom are in the specified set, use `--trim false`.
+To be more strict and only include axioms in which *all* entities in the axiom are in the specified set, use `--trim true`.

 This operation maintains structural integrity; lineage is maintained, and gaps will be filled where classes have been excluded.
 If you wish to *not* preserve the hierarchy, include `--preserve-structure false`.